Learn-Write-Repeat/Web-Development/wd-cp-4/Ritika_WD_NodeJsIntroductionAndAdvantages.md

 :snowflake: Node.js uses asynchronous programming which means it eliminates the waiting time and proceeds with the next task making it memory and speed-efficient.

 ### Starting with Node.js :heart:
-Node.js application has three main parts –
+Node.js application has three main parts –>
--importing modules
+-importing modules <br>
--creating server
+-creating server <br>
 -initiating a read request and return response.

 #### 1) Step 1 : Importing modules  :pushpin: